 We also use other venues such as Glebe Primary School in Southwick, West Sussex.

-The academy offers full dance training in ISTD Ballet, Modern, Tap and more from age 3 and up.
 Regular exam sessions are held with the Imperial Society of Teachers of Dancing.
-We also run a huge variety of other classes, and performing troupes.
+We also run a huge variety of other classes and run a very dynamic competition team.

-Everyone is invited to take part in our much-loved bi-annual dance show at Attenborough Centre for the Creative Arts, Sussex University in July.
+Everyone is invited to take part in our much-loved bi-annual dance show at Attenborough Centre for the Creative Arts, Brighton in July.